-Your plane will fly over Rio to coming in to land and offers you a first incredible view of this city surrounded by mountains and the ocean.
+Your plane will fly over Rio to coming in to land, this is your first incredible view of the city surrounded by mountains and the ocean.
 After collecting your luggage, you will meet your driver waiting in the arrival hall.

-He will drive you to your accommodation in the Zona Sul of town or to Santa Tereza.
+He will drive you to your accommodation in the Zona Sul or to Santa Tereza.

-If you arrive at the Galeao international airport above the Guanabara bay, on the 40 minute ride into town, you will get a first glimpse of the true »‘bee’s hive” that is Rio de Janeiro.
+If you arrive at the Galeao international airport above the Guanabara bay, on the 40 minute ride into town, you will get a first glimpse of the true “bee hive” that is Rio de Janeiro.
 If you land at Santos Dumont airport in the city centre, the transfer is about 20 minutes.

 The driver will drop you and your luggage off at your hotel.

-Day 2 : Rio de Janeiro – Pain de Sucre
+Day 2 : Rio de Janeiro – Pão de Açúcar (Sugarloaf mountain)

-You will enjoy a hearty breakfast with the hotel buffet before setting off on a 4hr excursion in the morning.
+You will enjoy a hearty breakfast at the hotel buffet before setting off on a 4hr excursion in the morning.

 During this roughly 4hr visit you will start in the Urca quarter where you will leave the car at the Military school and start climbing the mountain.
-This is done in two stages, the first from the Red beach (Praia Vermelha) to Urca hill that is 224 metres higher by taking a first cable car.
+This is done in two stages, the first from the Red beach (Praia Vermelha) to Urca hill at 224 metres, you will take the first cable car.

-Here you find a mini museum about the cable car installation, restaurants and souvenir shops.
+Here you find a mini museum telling the story of the cable car installation, restaurants and souvenir shops.
 The second cable car ascension is up Urca hill to the Sugar Loaf, which is 395m high.
 The ride lasts about 3 minutes for each cable car.

-From the top you can see the whole coastline with its gentle Niteroi valleys and the bay the other side, as well as almost all the Zona Sul and also a large part of the Zona Norte.
-It’s an impressive and magnificent panorama.
+From the top you can see the whole coastline with its gentle Niteroi valleys and the bay on the other side, as well as almost all the Zona Sul and a large part of the Zona Norte.
+It’s an impressive view to say the very least.